 College Faculty may hold the professional ranks of assistant, associate, and full professor and are eligible to promotion from one rank to another.
 They are not eligible for tenure.
 A College Faculty position can be converted to a tenure-track position when sufficient recurring funds are available and a national search is conducted.
-See the NMSU Policy Manual, Section 5.90.3.8.4.
+(See ARP 9.32, Part 9)